Casamiento

-This Casamiento Salvadoreño recipe is as simple and as easy as they come—and mannnnn, is it good.
+This Casamiento recipe is as simple and as easy as they come—and mannnnn, is it good.

 Casamiento is essentially a mixture of rice and beans, and you’ll find different, yet very similar versions of this all around the world.
 And they’re many times named differently too!
-Being raised by a Salvadoran mother and Guatemalan version, we had casamiento VERY often, and my favorite was having it for breakfast with some scrambled eggs on the side, quesito (cheese), tortilla and fried plantains.
+Being raised by Salvadoran/Guatemalan parents, we had casamiento VERY often, and my favorite was having it for breakfast with some scrambled eggs on the side, quesito (cheese), tortilla and fried plantains.
 UGHH, I crave this breakfast ALL the time.

 The ingredients for the casamiento salvadoreño

-My parent’s would make this dish with a variety of different beans, dependent on what we had on hand—sometimes it was black beans, sometimes pinto, and sometimes it were these Salvadoran red beans.
+My parent’s would make this dish with a variety of different beans, dependent on what we had on hand—sometimes it was black beans, and sometimes it was red beans.
 Traditionally in El Salvador, casamiento is made with these red beans so that is what I’ll be showing you today!
 But feel free to use whatever beans you have on hand.
 Either way they’re still beans mixed with rice and they’re still so insanely delicious.

-Also, bonus points if you made this casamiento with homemade tortillas de masa, bonus points if you eat it with cuajada (Salvadoran cheese) and extra bonus points if you eat them with fried plantains!!!
+Also, bonus points if you made this casamiento with homemade tortillas de masa, bonus points if you eat it with cuajada and extra bonus points if you eat them with fried plantains!!!

 The plated casamiento salvadoreño with queso fresco and pickled onions